Isabella Freedman Jewish Retreat Center, Falls Village, CT

 - It’s a great way to recruit your friends.
 Want some ride buddies for the road?
 Form a team together, and make it a group project.

-- You can apply for a Mini-Grant for your project or organization.
-Bringing a team to the ride is a great way to introduce your program/event/project to the community, and get support for your work.
-More mini-grant information here.
+Bringing a team to the Ride is a great way to introduce your program/event/project to the community, and get support for your work.
+For more info, email firstname.lastname@example.org

 Each team member must pay a registration fee and raise the minimum pledge amount for their registration category.
 Participants are welcome to join a pre-existing team, or start your own when you register online.
 (And don’t worry, you don’t all have to ride together – in fact, you’ll likely all cycle at different paces.
 But you can cheer in the members of your team at the finish line!)